kamranmuazzam/aca-demia/pages/Labor.md

 			- Per-vaginal Examination
 				- Check for per-vaginal bleeding
 - # Engagement
-  definition:: #written
+  definition:: #obs-prof-written
-	- ## Causes of non-engaged head in a primae #written
+	- ## Causes of non-engaged head in a primae #obs-prof-written
-	- Complications if labor occurs in primae #written
+	- Complications if labor occurs in primae #obs-prof-written
 - # Management
-	- ## Management of First Stage of Labor #written collapsed:: true
+	- ## Management of First Stage of Labor #obs-prof-written collapsed:: true
 		- ### Principles
 		  collapsed:: true